Rou Gui Rock Oolong Tea

 Wuyi Rock Oolong Teas (Yancha Oolong Teas)

-Spring Imperial Zheng Shan Rou Gui Rock Oolong Tea – Place of origin
+Spring Imperial Zhengyan Rou Gui Rock Oolong Tea – Place of origin

-‘Zheng Shan’ means as much as ‘original mountain’, referring to a Wuyi tea’s origin from the original core area of the cultivation and processing of Wuyi rock Oolong teas.
-Accordingly, our Spring Zheng Shan Imperial Rou Gui (Cinnamon) Yancha Oolong tea also comes from the area around Tong Mu village, from where also the worldwide famous two black teas Lapsang Souchong and Jin Jun Mei originate.
+‘Zhengyan’ means as much as ‘original rock’, referring to a Wuyi tea’s origin from the core area of the cultivation and processing of Wuyi rock Oolong teas.
+Accordingly, our Spring Zhengyan Imperial Rou Gui (Cinnamon) Yancha Oolong tea also comes from the area around Tong Mu village, from where also the worldwide famous two black teas Lapsang Souchong and Jin Jun Mei originate.

 Picking and Processing